roihezkiyahu/HITL-demo/blog_post.md

 *How to build AI agents that don't force you into binary yes/no decisions when the stakes are high*

+Your AI agent generates a tool call with the wrong parameters.
+You reject it.
+The conversation ends.
+Now you're back to square one, retyping your request and hoping it gets it right this time.

+There has to be a better way.

 ## Introduction: The Limitation of Single-Interrupt HITL

 Most Human-in-the-Loop (HITL) systems follow a simple pattern: an agent generates a tool call, pauses for human approval, and then either proceeds or stops.
 This works fine for straightforward approval scenarios, but it has a fundamental limitation.

 What happens when the human wants to say "try with different parameters"?

-In a typical single-interrupt system, rejection ends the conversation.
+In a typical single interrupt system, rejection ends the conversation.
 The user has to start over from scratch, restating their intent and hoping the agent makes a better choice next time.

 Consider a common scenario: you're building an AI agent that searches the web for information.
 The agent decides to call a search tool with `backend="serp"`, but you don't have a SERP API key configured.
-In a single-interrupt system, you reject the tool call, and the conversation ends.
+In a single interrupt system, you reject the tool call, and the conversation ends.

 There's no mechanism for the agent to adjust.
-No way to say "use DuckDuckGo instead" and have the agent regenerate its decision with that constraint.

 The problem becomes critical with consequential operations.
 An agent that deletes database records, modifies production files, or makes API calls with billing implications needs more than binary approve/reject.
 You need the ability to refine parameters, add constraints, or redirect the agent's approach without losing conversation context.